CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsubsection{Spatial Attention Module}

 The spatial attention module is used for capturing the spatial dependencies of the feature maps.
-The spatial attention (SA) module in our network is defined below:
+The spatial attention (SA) module in our network is defined as in \autoref{spatial_attention_eqn}:

-where $W_{1}$ and $W_{2}$ denotes the first and second $1 \times 1$ convolution layer respectively, $x$ denotes the input data, $f_{Sigmoid}$ denotes the sigmoid function, $f_{ReLU}$ denotes the ReLu activation function.
-The spatial attention module used in this work is shown in the figure below:
+where $W_{1}$ and $W_{2}$ denotes the first and second $1 \times 1$ convolution layer respectively, $x$ denotes the input data, $f_{Sigmoid}$ denotes the sigmoid function, $f_{ReLU}$ denotes the ReLU activation function.
+The spatial attention module used in this work is shown in \autoref{spatial_attention}: